chen3912/Yuchen.Chen.github.io/research.md

     description: <strong>Monetary Policy, Extrapolation Bias and Investment</strong>
     authors: Yuchen Chen
     numbering: 2
     abstract: This paper studies the redistributive effects of earning extrapolation bias on the transmission of monetary policy.
-Empirically, over-pessimistic firms with lower earning forecasts have higher investment elasticity to monetary shocks in the advertising-intensive industries.
-I develop a heterogeneous-agent New Keynesian model to quantify the effects of extrapolation bias in a frictional product market, where firms extrapolate over idiosyncratic productivity news when making decisions on physical investment and customer acquisition.
-The model implies that firm-level overreaction amplifies the effects of monetary easing.
-It generates an increase in aggregate productivity as capital flows to high markup firms.
-Moreover, the rise in aggregate output is underestimated by 57% if we assume rational expectation.
   - title: BankLS
     description: <strong>Do Bankers Matter for Main Street?
 The Financial Intermediary Labor Channel</strong> [<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4106828" target="_blank">SSRN</a>]
     authors: With <a href = "https://sites.google.com/site/jackfavilukis/home" target="_blank">Jack Favilukis</a>, <a href = "https://sites.google.com/a/umn.edu/xiaojilin/" target="_blank">Xiaoji Lin</a>, and <a href = "http://xiaofeizhao.org/" target="_blank">Xiaofei Zhao</a>